Skip to main content

 Majority voting is not optimal selection

 Majority voting selects the most common answer.
 This is optimal only when the verifier is the identity function (no reward model, just frequency).
 A trained verifier that scores solution quality outperforms majority voting because it uses more information than answer frequency.
-The exception: when the verifier is poorly calibrated, majority voting can be more robust.
+The exception: when the verifier is poorly calibrated, majority voting can return a higher exact-match rate than that verifier.

 Exercises